justeslam/offsec2/notes/lateral_movement_windows.md

 ### WMIC & WinRM

+WMI is great for creating processes on a remote windows machine using either a password or hash.
+The authentication must be part of the Local Administrators.
+It uses port 135 for remote procedure calls.

 We'll instruct wmic to launch a calculator, "calc" instance with the process call create keywords.
 It is important to note, that the machine we are attacking is a server with the hostname Files04.
 We are attemping to move laterally from our current machine, to this new server.

 We can test the command by connecting as jeff on CLIENT74.